USS Underhill: Underhill sinking

 At 15:15, the captain ordered flank speed, a turn onto collision course, and all hands to stand by to ram.
 Underhill struck the Kaiten to port, and two explosions resulted, the first directly under the bridge and magazine area, the second, a few seconds later, forward of the bridge area and more to starboard.
 Underhill broke in half at the forward fire room.
 The stern section remained upright and afloat; The bow, sticking straight up, began drifting away to starboard.
-The explosions flung a tremendous quantity of oily water over the aft section, knocking down men and washing some overboard, but also dousing possible fires in that portion of the ship.
+The explosions flung a tremendous quantity of oily water over the aft section, knocking down sailors and washing some overboard, but also dousing possible fires in that portion of the ship.

 Although hampered in their rescue efforts by the necessity to pursue sound contacts and by alarms over real and imagined periscope sightings, PC-803 and PC-804 quickly came to the aid of survivors in the water and on the slowly sinking aft section.
 On board Underhill, the wounded were brought to the boat and main decks, while unhurt survivors aided the injured and attempted to control the damage.

 About an hour later PC-803 and PC-804 had returned to rescue survivors.
-Hampered because of still being under attack by the midget subs, the transfer of many seriously wounded men to the patrol craft was difficult.
+Hampered because of still being under attack by the midget subs, the transfer of many seriously wounded sailors to the patrol craft was difficult.
 PC-804 was the first to reach the combat site to assist with rescue operations and hove-to off the starboard quarter of Underhill.
 The patrol boats and sub chasers alternated between assisting survivors and attacking submarine contacts.

 After the last known survivors were rescued, a firing line was formed by PC-803, PC-804, and PCE-872.
 The fragments of Underhill were sunk by three-inch (76.2 mm) and 40 mm gunfire at 19:17.
 Loss Location reported at 19°20'N, 126°42'E.

 The remainder of 24 July was spent rejoining the convoy.
 Some survivors were transferred to LST 768 and the balance to LST 739 which had on board Commander LST Group 46 who among the command was the only Medical Doctor in the convoy at about 03:00 on 25 July.
 Task Unit 99-1-18 proceeded to its destination of Leyte Gulf.